limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ### Ruby on Rails

-After navigating around the site for a bit, I noticed many [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)ful URLs which led me to believe this site was built as a Ruby on Rails (RoR) web application.
+After navigating around the site for a bit, I noticed [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)ful URLs which led me to believe this site is a Ruby on Rails (RoR) web application.

 ```
 # curl -s http://192.168.30.128/ | grep -Po '(href|src)=".{2,}"' | cut -d'"' -f2 | sort